-I love my coffee in the morning and, on occasion, I enjoy iced coffee, especially those blended ones from coffee emporiums.
+I love coffee in the morning and occasionally enjoy iced coffee, especially those blended ones from coffee emporiums.
 But when I drink hot coffee, I use one of those insulated cups to keep it really hot because lukewarm coffee is good for nothing!
-It’s the same for lukewarm Christians.
-Where are you on God’s thermometer of faith?
-Is God’s warning to the lukewarm Christians in the Laodicean church for you?
-Why could this post be more important to you than you think, possibly even eternally important?

 Also, read about the tongue and the importance of allowing the Holy Spirit to help you control it and how the fear of man (trying to please people) is a trap!

 Welcome to “God’s Word Day by Day.”
-Why not make the coming year the best ever when it comes to your understanding and enjoyment of Scripture by signing up for these daily devotionals?
+Why not make the coming year the best ever when it comes to your understanding and enjoyment of Scripture by signing up for these daily devotionals or subscribing to the YouTube version?
+(If you are already signed up, you will automatically continue receiving them.)

 And now on to the Word …